awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-network.md

 aws opensearchserverless list-security-policies --type network
 ```

 The request returns information about all configured network policies\.
-To view the pattern rules defined in the policy, use the contents of the `policy` element:
+To view the pattern rules defined in the one specific policy, find the policy information in the contents of the `securityPolicySummaries` element in the response\.
+Note the `name` and `type` of this policy and use these properties in a [GetSecurityPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_GetSecurityPolicy.html) request to receive a response with the following policy details:

 ```
 {
-    "securityPolicyDetails": [
+    "securityPolicyDetail": [
         {
             "type": "network",
             "name": "my-policy",